-This course follows: Play Production 1 or Teacher Recommendation
+Prerequisite: Play Production 1 or Teacher Recommendation

 This course is designed to provide students who have completed the prerequisite with opportunities to assume minor directorial responsibilities in producing a play for an audience and participate in various aspects of theatre arts, including production, promotion, and critiquing activities.
 Students develop leadership skills and perform production duties for school plays.